Remembrance of God

 Keeping the awareness alive throughout the day

-Diadochos of Photiki taught that the intellect needs a constant occupation to prevent it from being scattered.
-The remembrance of God — sustained through the repetition of the Jesus Prayer — provides exactly this.
+Diadochos of Photiki taught that the intellect needs a constant occupation to prevent it from being scattered among external things.
+The remembrance of God — sustained through the repetition of the Jesus Prayer — provides exactly that.
 When the prayer fills the inner space, there is no room for the destructive patterns to take root.
-The remembrance is not an additional task on top of daily life.
-It is a quality of attention that pervades everything you already do.
+Philotheos of Sinai describes the practitioner who has achieved this as someone who maintains "true remembrance of God and unceasing prayer of Jesus Christ in the soul" from dawn onward.

-Philotheos of Sinai describes the practitioner who lives in the remembrance of God as someone who maintains "true remembrance of God and unceasing prayer of Jesus Christ in the soul" from dawn onward.
 This doesn't mean never thinking about anything else.
 It means carrying a background awareness — like a quiet melody that continues beneath the foreground noise of tasks, conversations, and obligations.
+Most practitioners describe it as something like a warmth, or a reference point, or an undercurrent that the surface life of the day moves across without disturbing.

 For Lay Practitioners